Your information & privacy

 Cookies are a way for your browser to store small pieces of information on our behalf.
 Visiting our website to find out information about our products and services doesn’t make use of cookies.

 When you use our service we may use cookies within the definition of essential purposes in the GDPR.
 This is to provide expected functionality, for example to retain technical data about audio device settings.
-In some cases, a cookie is used for short-term identification to prevent negative behaviour such as more than one presence in the same recording session.
-We don’t use cookies to retain or track data like names, addresses or emails.
+In some cases, a cookie is used for short-term identification to prevent negative behavior behaviour such as more than one presence in the same recording session.
+We don’t use cookies to track user activity.
 If you wish, you can set your browser not to accept cookies, or remove existing ones.

 Privacy policies of other websites